nixcenat-stack/Paramita-/README.md

 # RevoShop API

-RevoShop API is a RESTful backend for an online store application.
+RevoShop API is a RESTful backend for an online store application built with Flask and PostgreSQL.

-The project provides API endpoints for managing users, products, categories, orders, and order items.
-The application is built with Flask, SQLAlchemy, Flask-Migrate, and PostgreSQL.
+The API manages users, products, categories, orders, and order items through a RESTful interface.
+The project uses SQLAlchemy as the ORM and Flask-Migrate with Alembic for database migrations.

 ---

 ## Project Overview

-RevoShop is a backend API designed to support the core functionality of an online store.
+RevoShop provides the backend functionality required for an online store, including:

-The system provides:
+- User registration

-- User registration and login
+- User login
 - User management
 - Product management
 - Category management